A practical guide on how to use AI in Jira

 Connect your knowledge base to Jira Service Management

 Once you have a solid set of articles in Confluence, you can link that space to your Jira Service Management project.
-This allows Jira’s virtual agent to suggest relevant articles to users as they type in the help portal, hopefully answering their question before they even submit a ticket.
+This allows Jira's virtual agent to suggest relevant articles to users as they type in the help portal, often answering their question before they even submit a ticket.

 Step 3: Set up a true AI agent for frontline support